andrew-jacobs/w65c265sxb-hacker/README.md

 On reset the choice of default bank is controlled by two pull up resistors on the FAMS and FA15 signal tracks.
-Once your SXB is running you can change the bank by configuring one or both of CA1 and CB1 as low outputs using the PCR register of VIA2.
+Once your SXB is running you can change the bank by configuring one or both of PD4<3> and PD4<4> as low outputs or high impedence inputs using the PD4 and PDD4 registers.

-One or both of the LEDs next to FAMS and FA15 test points (beside the Flash ROM socket) will light up when one of the reprogrammable banks is enabled.
-If both LEDs are off then the WDC firmware bank is enabled.

 The WDC boot ROM is part of W65C265 processor so it can not be erased (but it can be disabled).
 The mask ROM tests for the character sequence 'WDC' at various